saptarshidatta96/saptarshi/_posts/2022-01-08-Deployment on-Azure-Container-Registry-&-Azure-Kubernetes-Service.md

 #View Logs
 az container logs --resource-group trial-rg --name breast-cancer
 ```
-Once the conatiner instance is running, we can run the below access the service by
+Once the conatiner instance is running, we can run the below access the service below

 ![]({{site.baseurl}}/images/ACR.PNG)